nbonamy/witsy/README.md

 ## DONE

+- [x] Fix when long text is highlighted
 - [x] Shortcuts for AI commands
 - [x] Shift to switch AI command behavior
 - [x] User feedback when running a tool